jasny/elizaos-crypto-knowledge/README.md

 # @elizaos/plugin-token-knowledge

-A plugin for Eliza that provides contextual knowledge about cryptocurrencies and tokens using the CoinMarketCap API.
+A plugin for ElizaOS that provides rich, contextual knowledge about cryptocurrencies and tokens using data from the CoinMarketCap API.

+Unlike [`@elizaos/plugin-coinmarketcap`](https://github.com/elizaos-plugins/plugin-coinmarketcap), which responds to direct queries with live data, this plugin enriches the agent's long-term memory.
+It enables more intelligent, context-aware conversations about tokens, prices, and market trends.

 ## Features

-- ...
+* Periodically loads and caches top tokens from CoinMarketCap
+* Adds token metadata and descriptions to the memory system with embeddings
+* Provides contextual market reports and token summaries
+* Updates global metrics (market cap, volume, dominance) and the Fear & Greed index
+* Enables Eliza agents to reason about tokens even without direct user prompts

 ## Installation